-In July 2012 the federal government launched Pathways, a new initiative targeted to students and young professionals.
 One of the best ways to start your career with a federal agency is to apply for one of the following Pathways programs:

 Internship Program: Available in agencies across the federal government, the Internship Program offers paid work opportunities for current students in positions related to their field of study.

 Recent Graduates Program: The Recent Graduates Program provides one-year full-time jobs in a variety of fields with opportunities for training and mentoring.
 Candidates are eligible to participate in this program for up to two years after the completion of their degree.